When was the last time you truly rested? I don’t mean sitting on the sofa watching TV, or even reading a book, but truly deep restorative rest.

 5 Movements of the Spine

 Start a home yoga practice and prevent back pain by moving your spine in all directions.

+I’ve always been drawn to alignment-focused yoga, where there is enough time in a pose to focus on how micro-adjustments affect your body, energy and breath.
 Here are my top four reasons why I love practicing alignment-focused yoga and why I teach this way.

 Our relationship began in a bewildering, emotion-filled blur.
 Or at least it felt like that was the beginning.
 As it turns out, my gluteus medius had been there all along, at the back of my pelvis, waiting for me to notice it, quietly supporting me as best it could as I gallivanted around believing I could do it all by myself.